wallabag/doc/en/admin/installation/installation.md

 # Installation

 ## On a dedicated web server

-###  Step 1:  Choose an URL for Wallabag
+### Step 1: choose an URL for wallabag

-The Wallabag developers recommend installing Wallabag at the root of a domain (or subdomain).
+The wallabag developers recommend installing wallabag at the root of a domain (or subdomain).
 Installation in a subdirectory can work, but is not officially supported (and is not described in this documentation).

-In order to install Wallabage at the root of a domain (or subdomain), you will need to choose, configure, and publish that domain (or subdomain) via your DNS server.
+In order to install wallabag at the root of a domain (or subdomain), you will need to choose, configure, and publish that domain (or subdomain) via your DNS server.

-(Unsupported alternative #1:  You could dedicate a whole IP address (or port) to Wallabag, but that may be more complicated.)
+- (Unsupported alternative #1:  You could dedicate a whole IP address (or port) to wallabag, but that may be more complicated.)

-(Unsupported Alternative #2:  You could install Wallabag in a subdirectory.
+- (Unsupported alternative #2:  You could install wallabag in a subdirectory.
 But doing so is not documented here.)

 ### Step 2: Choose the installation directory

-This documentation describes installing Wallabag in `/var/www/wallabag`.
-(Adjust these instructions as you see fit to attempt to install Wallabag in a different directory.)
+This documentation describes installing wallabag in `/var/www/wallabag`.
+(Adjust this instruction as you fit to attempt to install wallabag in a different directory.)

-The root directory of the Wallabag source code contains a subdirectory named `web`.
+The root directory of the wallabag source code contains a subdirectory named `web`.
 This `web` subdirectory MUST be exposed to the document root of your webserver.
 (Typically this is done via the webserver's configuration files.)
 However, the source code's root directory itself